Christian-Life-Waverly/ChristianLifeWaverly/beliefs.markdown

 permalink: /beliefs/
 ---

+This Statement of Faith is taken verbatim from our constitution.
+Below we have listed the [creeds and confessions](#creeds) (paraphrasing C H Spurgeon on the Second London Confession) to assist the reader in controversies, to confirm the reader in his or her faith, and to edify the reader in righteousness.
+The reader who disagrees on some point with the consensus of these documents ought to take great care.

 <h2 id="beliefs">Statement of Faith</h2>

 1. We believe the Holy Bible is the inspired Word of God, without any error, the all-sufficient authority in matters of faith, doctrine, and Christian living.